preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 1. Continue to follow the instructions for creating a regular CFEE [here](cloud-foundry?topic=cloud-foundry-create-environment).
 1. Apply a patch to the `cf-admin-agent` ingress to allow the {{site.data.keyword.cfee_full_notm}} management console to work correctly.
 Every CFEE is provisioned in an IBM Kubernetes Service cluster with both a public and a private Application Load Balancer (ALB/alb).
 You will need to enable the `cf-admin-agent` ingress to route traffic via the private ALB for all VPC CFEE instances:
   1. Retrieve the ID of your private ALB by running `ibmcloud ks alb ls --cluster <cluster name>`, where the cluster name is `<CFEE name>-cluster`.
 For example, if your CFEE instance is called `my-vpc-cfee`, then your cluster will be called `my-vpc-cfee-cluster`.
-  1. Update the `cf-admin-agent` ingress so that traffic is handled by the private ALB.
-If you have multiple private ALBs, separate the IDs in the command with semicolons:

-        kubectl -n cf-admin-agent patch ingress cf-admin-agent -p '{"metadata":{"annotations":{"ingress.bluemix.net/ALB-ID":"<private alb id>"}}}'
+  1. Update the `cf-admin-agent` ingress so that traffic is handled by the private ALB:`kubectl -n cf-admin-agent patch ingress cf-admin-agent -p '{"metadata":{"annotations":{"ingress.bluemix.net/ALB-ID":"<private alb id>"}}}'`  If you have multiple private ALBs, separate the IDs in the command with semicolons: `kubectl -n cf-admin-agent patch ingress cf-admin-agent -p '{"metadata":{"annotations":{"ingress.bluemix.net/ALB-ID":"<private alb id 1>;<private alb id 2>"}}}'`

 Until you patch the ingress per the above directions, the healthcheck page for your {{site.data.keyword.cfee_full_notm}} instance will appear broken.
 This is normal and expected until you patch the `cf-admin-agent` ingress.
 {: note}